 - Cherry Cobbler - by Culinary Hill

 Peak season to get the best peaches is from July to august.
 Look for a deep, golden yellow color when buying.
 Peaches are rich in vitamin A.

-The best time to get juicy watermelon is from July through august.
-When choosing a watermelon, look for darker green melons.
+The best time to get juicy watermelon is from July through August.
 It is a good source of Vitamins A, B and C, as well as potassium and magnesium.

 I hope this produce guide helps you eat more seasonally.
 I would love to hear about your favorite summer foods, and if your favorite vegetable or fruit did not make the list, do share in the comments!